zeldaret/oot/docs/music_macro_language.md

 Tracks are composed of three different types of instructions: sequence, channel, and note layer.
 The sequence contains instructions for controlling the overall sequence itself.
 Channels are defined at the sequence level, with at most sixteen channels running at the same time.
 Each channel can then reference zero or more note layers, where the actual note instructions will be referenced.
 Most of the instructions are specific to these subsections and are not interchangeable, aside from the *Branching instructions*, which are supported with all three.
 A sequence *always* starts with sequence instructions.

 Tracks are executed by the **sequence player**, as defined in `audio_seqplayer.c`.
 The sequence player is capable of executing one track at a time, with sixteen simultaneous channels, each channel typically supporting four note layers.
 A tick counter allows the player to track the execution time of a sequence.
-Ticks increment based by the tempo.
+Ticks increment based on the tempo.

-All instructions in a track section are executed simultaneously unless a delay command is specified, in which case subsequent instructions will only run after that number of ticks have elapsed while playing the sequence.
+All instructions in a track section are executed simultaneously unless a delay command is specified, in which case subsequent instructions will only run after that number of ticks has elapsed while playing the sequence.

 A track can loop (potentially) indefinitely by using branching instructions, or can end if the sequence command `end` is encountered.
 This will end processing of the sequence, and the sequence player will no longer process any further instructions until a new sequence is started.